makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amber laughed outright at that last bit, and Dani grinned happily in response.

-"I'll give you an nine out of ten on delivery on that one," the ringtail said.
+"I'll give you a nine out of ten on delivery on that one," the ringtail said.
 "You sold me at the end there, but at the beginning, it sounded like an apology."

 "Yeah."
 Dani grinned sheepishly.
 "I'm sorry, Amber."